-All foods and beverages offered on the school campus will meet or exceed the nutrition standards set by the USDA and the Oregon Smart Snacks Standards.
+All foods and beverages offered on the school campus are encouraged to meet the nutrition standards set by the USDA and the Oregon Smart Snacks Standards.
 This includes, but is not limited to, celebrations, parties, and classroom snacks brought by parents.
-Food will not be used as a reward or incentive.
-This information will be conveyed to staff and parents.